No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 But the effect of photo quality, everyone can agree, is significant.

 It will continue to be significant.
-There has been an 11% increase YOY in consumer reliance on food photos, according to a DoorDash 2024 trends report.
+There has been an 11% YOY increase in consumer reliance on food photos, according to a DoorDash 2024 trends report.

 So what makes for a quality photo?
 Let’s start with what doesn’t make for quality photos.